ContractLand/Chain-Load-Test/README.md

 5. Send 50000 tokens to an account

 The default configuration for the load test has been set to the following:

+The test runner configuration are defined in `src/runner.js`.

 - Concurrent Virtual Users: 5
 - Ramp Period: 5 sec